alejandro61299/Minimaps_Personal_Research/docs/index.md

 ### Minimap types , interactions & features

 - **Whole world**
 This mini map type functions as a miniaturized world map.
 We can see them in Sports, Racing ,MOBA or Strategy games.
-In some cases they have a rectangle representing the area of the camera with which you can interact by dragging the mouse.
+In some cases they have a rectangle representing the area of the camera with which you can interact by **dragging the mouse**.

 ![enter image description here](https://raw.githubusercontent.com/alejandro61299/Minimaps_Personal_Research/master/docs/web_images/world.png)